AsturaPhoenix/trip_planner_aquamarine/README.md

 ### Code generation

 Mocks and serialization use code generation.
-If the code needs to be regenerated,
+If the code needs to be regenerated, within the appropriate project subdirectory,
 ```
 dart run build_runner build
 ```